Statistical Inference for Model Parameters in Stochastic Gradient Descent

-where $\alpha$ is given in \eqref{eq:stepsize}. \end{lem} Using Lemma \ref{lem:A_con} and a matrix perturbation inequality for the inverse of a matrix (see Lemma \ref{lem:matrixinv} in Appendix), we obtain the consistency result of the proposed plug-in estimator $\widetilde{A}_n^{-1} S_n \widetilde{A}_n^{-1}$: \begin{theorem}[Error rate of the plug-in estimator] Under Assumptions \ref{aspt:convexity}, \ref{aspt:martingale} and \ref{aspt:third}, the plug-in estimator initialized from any bounded $x_0$ converges to the asymptotic covariance matrix,
+where $\alpha\in(0,1)$ is given {in the step size sequence $\eta_i=\eta i^{-\alpha}$, $i=1,2,\dots, n$}. \end{lem} The proof of Lemma \ref{lem:S_con} is provided in Appendix \ref{supp:A_con}.
+Using Lemma \ref{lem:A_con} and a matrix perturbation inequality for the inverse of a matrix (see Lemma \ref{lem:matrixinv} in Appendix \ref{subsec:plugin}), we obtain the consistency result of the proposed plug-in estimator $\widetilde{A}_n^{-1} S_n \widetilde{A}_n^{-1}$: \begin{theorem}[Error rate of the plug-in estimator] Under Assumptions \ref{aspt:convexity}, \ref{aspt:martingale} and \ref{aspt:third}, the thresholded plug-in estimator initialized from any bounded $x_0$ converges to the asymptotic covariance matrix,